Vanilla-OS/Differ/README.md

 # Differ

-Differ is a REST-API for retrieving package changes between immages on immutable Linux distributions.
+Differ is a REST-API for retrieving package changes between images on immutable Linux distributions.
 It was designed for allowing the user to visualize changes in package versions in [Vanilla OS](https://vanillaos.org), but this tool can be used by any distribution without any changes to the code.

 ## Build and Setup